 Rail-trails are an excellent repurposing of former railroad corridors, often transforming once-derelict properties into vibrant community assets.
 Rails-with-trails offer the same health, transportation and environmental benefits by utilizing existing resources when there may be limited appropriate space for multi-use trails.
 Rails-with-trails enhance local transportation networks by providing non-motorized connections that are sometimes preferable to on-road bike lanes or sidewalks located on congested, dangerous roadways.

 Safety is probably the biggest concern when considering a rail-with-trail project.
 Both railroads and potential trail managers may be apprehensive about placing a public trail close to an active railroad track, fearing an increased risk of accidents along the corridor.
 Fortunately, various levels of protection are available to railroads and trail managers.
 State Recreational Use Statutes (RUSs) provide landowners with special protection from liability.
 The State of Maine amended its Recreational Use Statute to offer the same degree of protection to owners of railroad and utility corridors.
 Some railroads may require trail managers to accept full liability—also called indemnification—when negotiating a rail-with-trail agreement.
-For a more comprehensive analysis of the safety and legal issues associated with rails-with-trails, see Section III of America's Rails-with-Trails (2013) and Section V of Rails-with-Trails: Best Practices and Lessons Learned (2021).
+For a more comprehensive analysis of the liability and risk management issues associated with rails-with-trails, see Section III of America's Rails-with-Trails (2013) and Section V of Rails-with-Trails: Best Practices and Lessons Learned (2021).

-Large Class I railroads may be hesitant to enter into rail-with-trail agreements because a trail would mean a loss of right-of-way width and a perceived potential for lawsuits.
+Large Class I railroads may be hesitant to enter into rail-with-trail agreements because trail development may mean a loss of right-of-way width and a perceived potential for lawsuits.
 However, smaller railroad operations may be more willing to negotiate an agreement, especially transit or tourist trains that are typically owned and managed by governmental entities whose mission it is to serve the public interest.
 The Rail-with-Trail Case Studies found in Section V of America's Rails-with-Trails include specific information on three successful trails alongside excursion railroads.